michaeldfallen/michaeldfallen.github.io/_posts/2015-03-24-story-writing-embed-context.markdown

 There's a lot of context that “As a User” misses.
 Yet those three words flow out of my mouth without a second thought.
-Using a Persona will help increase the context but by abstracting the context away we can easily forget about it.
+Using a Persona will help increase the context but then it will be hidden away in the Persona definition.

 An example: